Characterizing Phishing Pages by JavaScript Capabilities

-\paperFinding{Mouse Detection API calls and Cloudflare Turnstile embedding are specific to a small group of clusters} While supported by most modern browsers, we see an infrequent use of Mouse Detection APIs.
-Only 35 clusters employ mouse detection-related APIs.
-Two of these clusters\footnote{Split due to infrastructure inability causing crashes in early crawls} are from an open-source phishing kit, leveraging botguard, and are from a public GitHub repository, which was last updated in 2017\footnote{\url{https://github.com/ashanahw/Gmail_Phishing}}.
-We see these clusters deploy across 17 unique domains, starting from 2023-10-07 all the way to 2024-07-19. \emph{7 clusters (181 pages)} embed a Cloudflare turnstile check in their page; some domains are not hosted on Cloudflare.
-It should be noted that in the case of redirection.
-At the same time, we discussed the presence of WebAssembly-based captchas for bot detection.
-Embedding a Cloudflare Turnstile check allows the phishing kit authors to offload bot detection to a well-established ecosystem.
-Recently, analyses have identified high-value phishing kits with this behavior~\cite{Tycoon}.
-However, subsequent analysis of the same threat actor identified a shift from turnstiles to HTML-Canvas drawn captchas.
+\paperFinding{Mouse Detection API calls and CloudFlare Turnstile embedding are specific to a small group of clusters} While supported by most modern browsers, we observe an infrequent use of Mouse Detection APIs for bot detection.
+Only 28 clusters use mouse-detection-related APIs.
+Two of these clusters are from an open-source phishing kit, leveraging BotGuard, and are from a public GitHub repository, which was last updated in 2017\footnote{\url{https://github.com/ashanahw/Gmail_Phishing}} shown in Figure~\ref{fig:example2}.
+We see these clusters deployed across 17 unique domains, from 2023-10-07 to 2024-07-19.

-\paperFinding{The phishing ecosystem consists of clusters that utilize both cutting-edge, experimental browser APIs, and extremely deprecated APIs} We find 421 clusters (8,270 pages) that utilize \textit{NavigatorUAData.getHighEntropyValues} for fingerprinting and \textit{Keyboard.lock} to restrict user input, APIs not fully supported by Firefox and Safari.
-We identified 10 clusters across 4,433 pages that used \textit{Scheduling.isInputPending}; however, upon closer inspection, these were not pages using a novel kit, but pages that used Google Sheets to construct their landing page.
-On the other hand, 25\% of the clusters spanning (47,001) pages use a deprecated API.
+Although mentioned in prominent campaigns~\cite{SneakyPhishJust2025}, only \emph{9 clusters (184 pages)} embed a CloudFlare Turnstile check; some domains are not hosted on CloudFlare.
+Embedding a CloudFlare Turnstile check allows the phishing kit authors to offload bot detection to a well-established ecosystem.
+Since 2024, high-value phishing kits have been identified with this behavior~\cite{Tycoon}.
+However, subsequent analysis of the same threat actor identified a shift from turnstiles to HTML-Canvas drawn captchas. \paperFinding{Clusters that utilize both experimental browser APIs, and extremely deprecated APIs} We find 320 clusters that use \textit{NavigatorUAData.getHighEntropyValues} for fingerprinting at the time of data collection, an experimental API not fully supported by Firefox and Safari.
+While using experimental APIs for fingerprinting is common, we observe use cases for mimicry and social engineering.
+Of the 136 clusters that used \textit{Keyboard.lock}, the cluster shown in Figure~\ref{fig:ms_defender} in the appendix left the user unable to press keys.

-While not experimental, WebAssembly is still a relatively modern web practice.
-We find 199 clusters (5,107 pages) that use WebAssembly related APIs.
-Upon manual inspection of 33 unique WASM modules on these pages, we identify bot-detection, in most cases, by using FriendlyCaptcha, as the most common use case for WebAssembly in phishing.
+We identified 9 clusters across 4,315 pages that used \textit{Scheduling.isInputPending}; however, upon closer inspection, these were not pages using a novel kit, but pages that used Google Presentation to construct their landing page.
+On the other hand, 24\% of the clusters spanning (47,189) pages use a deprecated API.